Furnal-Equinox/virtual.furnalequinox.com/README.md

 * Yarn version: 1.22.10
 * Gatsby CLI version: 2.14.1

 # Build Instructions
 ***Assuming a Unix operating system such as macOS or Linux***

+0. Make sure you have installed NodeJS for your system.
+I recommend the workflow described [here on Tania Rascia's blog](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/#nodejs).
+   1. Since this project uses a specific version, be sure to run `nvm install lts/fermium` and then `nvm alias default lts/fermium` (to set this version as the default) or `nvm use lts/fermium` (to use this version just for this session - you will have to run this every time you start a terminal, though!).
+   2. Run `npm i -g yarn` to install Yarn.
-1. Clone or download this repository.
+1. Click on the green "Code" button at the top of the repository and clone or download this repository.
-2. `cd` into the directory and run `yarn`.
+2. `cd` into the directory and run `yarn` to install all the dependencies for this website.
-3. Run `gastby develop` to start the local development server.
+3. Run `gatsby develop` to start the local development server.
 4. If all went well, the website will be ready at `http://localhost:8000/`.
 5. Enjoy!!

 # Deploy Instructions
 ***Warning: You must have access to the Netlify team in order to deploy to virtual.furnalequinox.com***